source: trunk/LMDZ.COMMON/libf/evolution/deftank/README

 53Before a simulation, you have to set up some parameters/options in:

-58In addition, the user has to provide a "startfi.nc" whose orbital parameters are consistent with the initial date set in "run_PEM.def".
-The script "inipem_orbit.sh" can do it automatically with "obl_ecc_lsp.asc".
+58In addition, the user has to provide a "startfi.nc" whose orbital parameters are consistent with the initial date set in "run_pem.def".
+The script "ini_pem_orbit.sh" can do it automatically reading "obl_ecc_lsp.asc".

 59